mlubinsky/mlubinsky.github.com/dbt/README.md

 The Delta Live Tables distinction between live tables and streaming live tables is not enforced from the table perspective.

+Delta tables ensure that all data operations (insert, update, delete) adhere to ACID principles — atomicity, consistency, isolation, and durability.

 __Unmanaged__ tables will always specify a LOCATION during table creation;
  you can either register an existing directory of data files as a table or